 2.1 General

-The XR Baseline Client represents the functionalities, the peripherals and the interfaces that are present on a generic XR UE.
+The XR Baseline Client represents the functionalities, the peripherals, and the interfaces that are present on a generic XR UE.
 The actual device may be realised by a single device or a combination of devices linked together.
 The details on how to instantiate an XR Baseline Client in the context of a service or deployment scenario is left for the respective Work Items and Study Items to define.

 In terms of functionalities, an XR Baseline Client is composed of: